StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

   | `DEVIATING` | `CLEAR` | `DEVIATING` |

   There are two ways of how **Transparent propagation** can be configured:
-  - Selecting it as default ([see Default Propagation Function](propagation-functions.md#default-propagation-functions)).
+  - Selecting it as default (see [default propagation functions](propagation-functions.md#default-propagation-functions)).
   - Import it the as ([custom propagation function](propagation-functions.md#create-a-custom-propagation-function)).
 The export json below:
   ```json
     {